 Call 111 or go to A&E now if you have cellulitis with:

 - a very high temperature or you feel hot and shivery

 - cold, clammy, pale skin

 These are symptoms of sepsis, which can be very serious and potentially life-threatening.

-Cellulitis: skin deep and spreading across New Zealand BPAC, NZ, 2015
+Cellulitis – skin deep and spreading across NZ BPAC, NZ, 2015

 Cellulitis Kidshealth, NZ